 - Preserve the history of the railroad and streetcar routes that once served Catonsville.

-- Short Line — CRTT has acquired the rights to the Short Line Trail, with over 2.2 miles of pathways.
-To date, CRTT has removed and recycled over 125 tons of scrap metal and rail.
+- Catonsville Short Line Trail — CRTT has acquired the right of way to the Short Line Trail, with over 2.2 miles of pathways.
+To date, CRTT has removed and recycled over 125 tons of scrap metal/rail and over 170 tons of debris.
 Portions of the trails have already been cleared and are walkable.

 - Bike Lanes — CRTT connected the #8 Streetcar Path to the #9 Trolley Trail with a marked bike lane and signage on Edmondson Avenue.
 CRTT worked with State Highway Administration to provide a bike lane and pedestrian friendly routes for new Frederick Road/beltway bridge.